FabianBindley/2021CS-EEE32ENGF0001/ESP32ReceiveArduino/README.md

 # ESP32 to Arduino Communication Protocol

-Handling of protocol (9600 8N1) is done internally by UART of ESP32.
-This protocol defines how instructions are sent to/from the ESP32 and Arduino board.
+This protocol defines how instructions are sent to/from the ESP32 and Arduino board, using the Wire library and the I2C protocol.

 **__Sensors__**